Marketing

 • Non-Interruptive: Rather than an ad interrupting your YouTube video or favorite show to talk about a new product, inbound marketing strategies find consumers on their own time and of their own will.
 It’s an invitation, not a megaphone to the face.

-• Highly Targeted: Inbound marketing allows you to target keywords that your ideal customers are already searching for so you can write and give them the perfect content at the perfect time.
+• Highly Targeted: Inbound marketing allows you to target keywords and focus on topics that your ideal customers are already searching for so give them the perfect content at the perfect time.

-• Long-Term Effectiveness: Inbound keeps working over time and tends to ”snowball” once things get going and Google notices you.
+• Long-Term Efficacy: Inbound keeps working over time and tends to ”snowball”.
 If you keep updating and posting new content, you can continue to build and use your library of content in new and exciting ways.

 Cons:

 • Not a Quick Fix: You can’t expect a blog you wrote yesterday to start trending on Google and attracting thousands of visitors.
-SEO-focused strategies, like inbound marketing, require time and effort to work.
-You need to consistently write new content, promote it on social, update it, and optimize it to make it work.
+SEO-focused strategies require time and effort to work.
+You need to consistently write new content, promote it on social media, update it, and optimize it to make it work.

 • Time-Consuming: There are a lot of moving pieces involved in inbound marketing.
-You need people operating your strategies on social media, ads, email, content writing, lead management, and more.
-This requires a lot of time and expertise to do it right.
+You need people with time and expertise operating your social media, email campaigns, content writing, lead management, and more.

 Outbound Marketing Definition